The robust bilevel continuous knapsack problem with uncertain coefficients in the follower's objective: Discrete uncorrelated uncertainty

 \begin{lemma} Let any leader decision $b \in [\varepsilon, M)$ be given.
 Then, for every optimal choice of the adversary, the resulting follower's solution~$x$ satisfies $x_i\in\{0,1\}$ for all~$i \in \{2,\dots,n-1\}$. \end{lemma}

-\begin{proof} First note that the adversary can always enforce a solution with a value of at most~$-M$, e.g., by setting $c_1 = c_1^+$ and $c_i = c_i^-$ for all $i \in \{2, \dots, n\}$, so that the first item is taken first and therefore completely because $a_1=\varepsilon \leq b$.
-This implies that we always have $x_1 > 0$, because every solution not taking the first item at all has value greater than $-M$.
+\begin{proof} First note that the adversary can always enforce a solution with a value of at most~$-M$, e.g., by setting $c_1 = c_1^+$ and $c_i = c_i^-$ for all $i \in \{2, \dots, n\}$, so that the first item is taken first and therefore completely, i.e., $x_1 = 1$, because $a_1=\varepsilon \leq b$.
+Since every solution with $x_1 = 0$ has a value greater than $-M$, this implies $x_1 > 0$ for every follower's solution resulting from an optimal choice of the adversary.
 Moreover, note that we always have $x_n < 1$ as~$a_n = M > b$.